Proportional representation in the United Kingdom: Parliamentary and party positions

 Labour pledged in its manifesto for the 1997 general election to set up a commission on alternatives to the first-past-the-post system for general elections and to hold a referendum on whether to change the system.
 The Independent Commission on the Voting System, headed by Roy Jenkins and known as the Jenkins Commission, was established in December 1997.
-It reported in October 1998 and suggested the Alternative vote top-up or AV+ system.

-The government had expected a recommendation which could have been implemented within the Parliament, and decided that it would be impractical to have a general election using First Past the Post (FPTP) after a referendum decision to adopt a different system, and therefore delayed the referendum until after the next general election.
-Those elements within the Labour Party opposed to any change persuaded the party not to repeat the pledge for a referendum in the 2001 manifesto, and therefore none was held once the party was re-elected.
+In 1998, the commission published its report and recommended the AV+ system, which is a mix of the alternative vote and party-list proportional representation systems.

+The Independent Commission on Proportional Representation (ICPR) was formed to review PR systems that had been recently introduced in the UK.
+Their report in 2003 found that PR would increase the number of parties and make coalitions more likely, but it did not conclude whether this was a beneficial outcome.
+The ICPR's report was generally seen as a way to fulfill Labour's promise to review PR systems in its 2001 manifesto.

-After the 2005 election, Lord Chancellor Lord Falconer said there was "no groundswell" for change, although a Cabinet committee was given the task of investigating reform.
-John Prescott was appointed as chair; given his known opposition to change, proponents were critical and dismissive of the move.
-Several prominent Labour MPs expressed a desire for investigating electoral reform, including Peter Hain (who argued in the House of Commons in March 2004 for the Alternative Vote), Patricia Hewitt, Tessa Jowell and Baroness Amos.
+Following the 2005 election, Lord Chancellor Lord Falconer said there was "no groundswell" for change, although a Cabinet committee was given the task of investigating reform.

-As mentioned above, in January 2008 the government produced a "desk-bound" review of the experience to date of new voting systems in the United Kingdom since Labour came to power in 1997.
+In January 2008 the government produced a "desk-bound" review of the experience to date of new voting systems in the United Kingdom since Labour came to power in 1997.
 This review was non-committal as to the need for further reform, especially as regards reform of the voting system used in parliamentary elections.

 In the 2005–2010 parliament, the Conservative Party was predominantly in favour of retaining FPTP.
-Although the Conservatives would have won significantly more seats in the 2005 election if some form of proportional representation had been used, some in the party felt it might find itself politically isolated on the right, and face Labour/Lib Dem coalition governments.
-Electoral reform, towards a proportional model, was desired by the Liberal Democrats, the Green party, and several other small parties.
+Electoral reform, towards a proportional model, was desired by the Liberal Democrats and the Green Party.

+Following the UK 2010 general election, the new coalition government agreed to hold a referendum on voting reform.
+The Alternative Vote referendum took place on 5 May 2011; voters were given the choice of switching to the alternative vote (also known as instant-runoff) system or retaining the current one.
+The result was a vote against AV (a non-proportional system), with 32% in favour and 68% against.
+The Conservative government response to a 2016–17 parliamentary petition demanding proportional representation said that "A referendum on changing the voting system was held in 2011 and the public voted overwhelmingly in favour of keeping the FPTP system."
+Tim Ivorson of the electoral reform campaign group Make Votes Matter responded by quoting the petition's text that "The UK has never had a say on PR".